Bigatmo is the best choice for prescription Sunglasses and Eyewear.

 What about lens design and why does it matter to me?

-In order to take advantage of Digital lens design and NXT®/Trivex® technology, you also need excellent lens designs and you won’t be totally surprised to hear that there are companies that specialise in producing digital lens designs to suit individual lifestyles.
+In order to take advantage of HD Digital Freeform systems and NXT®/Trivex® technology, you also need excellent lens designs.
+You won’t be totally surprised to hear that there are companies that specialise in producing digital lens designs to suit individual lifestyles.

 Eye tests, fittings and measurements for prescription sunglasses

-To benefit from all this amazing technology, it is crucial to supply precise information.
-We prefer our customers to visit a good optometrist for a fresh eye test.
-The more precise and up to date your eye test is, the better and longer-lasting the lenses will be.
+Visit a good optometrist for a fresh eye test.
+It’s important as the more precise and up to date your eye test is, the better and longer-lasting the lenses will be.

 We also produce bespoke solutions.
 Varifocal sunglasses for glider pilots, for example, are quite different from the norm.
 Glider pilots need a larger area for distance vision and smaller areas for intermediate and near vision.
 This lens design has become our standard and a popular choice amongst the gliding community.

-Like our glider pilot, if you want something different, special, or that you just can’t find in high street stores, please contact us to discuss your needs and how we might be able to help.
+Like our glider pilot, if you want something different, special, or that you just can’t find in high street stores, please contact us.
+We’d love to chat about your needs and how we might be able to help.